 The ICC 500 Storm Shelter Standard provides comprehensive guidelines for designing and constructing storm shelters capable of withstanding tornadoes, hurricanes, and other severe windstorms.
 Developed by the International Code Council (ICC) and the National Storm Shelter Association (NSSA), ICC 500 establishes the minimum safety criteria necessary to protect lives during extreme weather events.
-This standard applies to both residential and community shelters and is required for certain new constructions under the International Building Code (IBC) 2015 or later.
+This standard applies to residential structures as well as community shelters.
+Additionally, it is a requirement for certain new constructions under the International Building Code (IBC) 2015 or later.

 Insulgard Security Products engineers and builds impact resistant products that comply fully with stringent ICC 500 requirements.
-With rigorous testing and proven performance, Insulgard’s storm-proof doors and windows are trusted in schools, emergency operations centers, critical facilities, and more.
+As a result of rigorous testing and proven performance, Insulgard’s storm-proof doors and windows are trusted in schools, emergency operations centers, critical facilities, and more.

 ICC 500 Scope